mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/digitizer.rst

 * Definition of tabs
 * Definition breaklines
 * Definition of Text
-* Mandatory fields, regular expressions to valida the content are possible
+* Mandatory fields, regular expressions to valid the content are possible
 * Help texts